encord-team/encord-active/README.md

 ## ❓ What is Encord Active?

-[Encord Active][encord-active-landing] is an open-source active learning framework to help you find failure modes in your models and improve your data quality and model performance.
+[Encord Active][encord-active-landing] is an open-source active learning framework that helps you find failure modes in your models and improve your data quality and model performance.

-Use Encord Active to visualise your data, evaluate your models, surface model failure modes, find labeling mistakes, prioritize high-value data for re-labeling and more!
+Use Encord Active to visualize your data, evaluate your models, surface model failure modes, find labeling mistakes, prioritize high-value data for re-labeling and more!

 ![video](resources/ea-demo.gif)